If you've heard about 'no-till' or 'no-dig' gardening and are wondering what the hype is about, let's talk.

 Raised bed plans

-No-till and minimum tillage are both more effective and more holistic mindsets which put soil structure and microbiome health first.
+No-till and minimum tillage are both more effective and more holistic mindsets, which put soil structure and microbiome health at the forefront of land usage decisions.

 "No-till" is a broad name for low, no, and minimal tillage land management.
 It's also commonly called "no-dig" gardening.